-If you follow this blog, you know that at Modern Kids Design, we try to brainstorm and share different ways to make traditions more earth-friendly.
+If you follow this blog you know at Modern Kids Design, we try to brainstorm and share different ways to make family traditions more earth-friendly.
 By making small changes, we hope to teach our kids about the importance of conservation and protecting the planet.
 We know the best way to do this is to lead by example and to get the kids involved.
 Holidays add a bit of magic to all our lives and help us make memorable moments.
-So, if you celebrate Easter, here are a few ideas to help make it a little more green and, yes, magical...
+So, here are a few ideas to help make this holiday a little more magical, green and, yes, healthy.
+If you follow this blog, you may notice that this is a re-post as we continue to update and move older posts over from the archive.

 Beautiful Colored Eggs From Natural Dyes